Updated on August 22, 2023

 A decree of legal separation, however, does not revoke a will.
 (See Prob.
 Code § 6122(d).)
 This is because, for the purposes of Prob.
 Code § 6122, “dissolution or annulment means any dissolution or annulment which would exclude the spouse as a surviving spouse” pursuant to Prob.
 Code § 78.
 This definition does not include a “decree of legal separation which does not terminate the status of husband and wife.”
 (Prob.
 Code § 6122(d).

-Schorr Law has can help with estate distribution issues involving revoked gifts.
-To inquire about a free consultation please call (310) 954-1877 or email us at email@example.com.
+Probate litigation lawyer Los Angeles at Schorr Law has can help with estate distribution issues involving revoked gifts.
+To see if you qualify for a free consultation please call our professional real estate attorneys in Los Angeles at (310) 954-1877 or email us at [email protected].
 You can also send us a message through our Contact Form.